Platinumt3chnology/visual-recognition./tutorial-recognize-text.md

 # Recognizing text in an image
 {: #tutorial-recognize-text}

-This tutorial guides you through how to use make your first call with the {{site.data.keyword.visualrecognitionshort}} beta Text model to detect and recognize English text in an image.
+This tutorial guides you through how to make your first call with the {{site.data.keyword.visualrecognitionshort}} beta Text model to detect and recognize English text in an image.
 {: shortdesc}

 The Text model is a private beta feature, and you must have permission from {{site.data.keyword.IBM_notm}} to make calls to the model.
 [Request access ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://datasciencex.typeform.com/to/nU6efl){: new_window}.
 For more information about beta features, see [Release notes](/docs/services/visual-recognition?topic=visual-recognition-release-notes#beta).